 - If a customer has agreed to pick up their shipment from the terminal of an LTL carrier this should be done within 48 hours.
 Beyond 48 hours the carrier has the right to charge storage fees.
 It is possible for us to negotiate a longer pick-up window with the carrier but this should be done prior to dropping off your freight.

 - If the shipping or receiving site is stated to be a commercial location but later determined to be a residential location, the customer could be charged a residential fee.
 It is important to consider that some business locations could be considered residences simply because they are located within a residential area.
 It is advised to check with one of our sales representatives if you have any uncertainties.

 - Changes to the specific requirements of the shipment, including but not limited to size (i.e., dimensions, weight, number of items), available times/dates for pickup/delivery, the type of equipment needed, or any additional services could result in additional charges.

 - Do not discuss financial components of the shipment with the drivers; typically they do not know all of the specifics that are agreed to between you and your sales rep, and often these conversations cause confusion and delay of your shipment.

 - Quotes are often based on spot-market factors unless otherwise noted; keep in mind that unless a quote is booked at the time it is submitted, that the final rate is subject to change.

-Many customers don’t realize that by bundling freight shipments this is an easy way to save money.
-For each hundred lbs of freight, rates become lower and lower.
+Many customers don’t realize that bundling freight shipments is an easy way to save money.
+For every hundred lbs of freight, rates become lower and lower.
 For example, by combining two 100 lb shipments into one 200 lb shipment, you can significantly lower your shipping costs.
-This will take some coordinating and planning, but when applied can be a great freight saving tactic.
+This will take some coordination and planning, but when applied can be a great freight-saving tactic.